Privacy notice

 National Infected Blood Psychology Support Service

-This privacy notice explains how your personal data will be collected, used, stored and shared when you use the national Infected Blood Psychological Service (IBPS).
-It provides information around your rights, such as can access your records (Subject Access request).
+This notice explains how your personal data will be collected, stored and shared when you use the national Infected Blood Psychological Service (IBPS).
+It also explains your rights, such as how you can ask for a copy of your IBPS records.

 Who is collecting your data?

-• If you submit a self-referral via the National Telephony line or website
+• If you submit a self-referral via the national telephone line or website

 • If you engage with an IBPS care navigator or psychologist